benrau87/sftp_server/README.md

 # sftp_server
 SFTP server setup

+Just run sudo bash setup.sh

-Configured as securely as poossible
+Configured as securely as possible

+Every remote user is jailed to the upload folder in their home directoy

-User accounts created with supplied script are limited to 7 days of access and can only use the uploads folder in their home directory
+User accounts created with supplied script are limited to 7 days of access

 Enjoy!